carpentries-incubator/singularity-introduction/_episodes/01-singularity-gettingstarted.md

 ---
-title: "Singularity: Getting started"
+title: "Getting Started with Containers"
 start: true
 teaching: 30
 exercises: 20
 questions:
-- "What is Singularity and why might I want to use it?"
+- "What are containers and when might I want to use them?"
 objectives:
-- "Understand what Singularity is and when you might want to use it."
+- "Understand what containers are and when you might want to use one."
-- "Undertake your first run of a simple Singularity container."
+- "Undertake your first run of a simple container."
 keypoints:
 - "Containers enable you to package up an application and its dependencies."
 - "By using containers, you can better enforce reproducibility, portability and share-ability of your computational workflows."